indilib/indi-3rdparty/indi-toupbase/README.md

 COMPILING

-Go to the directory where  you unpacked indi_asi sources and do:
+Go to the directory where you unpacked indi_toupbase sources and do:

 mkdir build
 cd build
 cmake -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Debug ..
 make

-should build the indi_touptek_ccd executable.
+should build the indi_toupcam_ccd executable.

 RUNNING

 The Driver can run multiple devices if required, to run the driver:

-indiserver -v indi_touptek_ccd
+indiserver -v indi_toupcam_ccd

 AVAILABLE CONTROLS